 R-22 Pressure Chart

 Knowing the pressure and the temperatures associated to the machine you are working on is essential to being able to diagnose any possible issues.
 Without knowing the temperatures you are more or less walking blind.
 These pressure checks give you the facts so that you can move onto the next step of your diagnosis.
-Instead of pasting a large table of information here I will instead direct you to our specific R-22 refrigerant temperature page.
-This can be found by clicking here.
+Instead of pasting a large table of information here I will instead direct you to our specific PT chart for R-22.

 Points of Note